The Smiling Lieutenant: Plot

-In Vienna, Lieutenant Nikolaus "Niki" von Preyn (Maurice Chevalier) meets Franzi (Claudette Colbert), the leader of an all-female-orchestra.
+In Vienna, Lieutenant Nikolaus "Niki" von Preyn meets Franzi, the leader of an all-female-orchestra.
 They soon fall in love.
 While standing in formation at a parade honouring the visiting royal family of Flausenthurm, Niki winks at Franzi in the crowd.
-Unfortunately the gesture is intercepted by Anna, the Princess of Flausenthurm (Miriam Hopkins).
+Unfortunately the gesture is intercepted by Anna, the Princess of Flausenthurm.
 The naive princess takes offence; to assuage her, the lieutenant insists that he winked and smiled at her because of her beauty.
 This backfires; charmed and besotted, Anna demands that she marry the lieutenant, and threatens to marry an American if this plan is thwarted.
 Franzi leaves Niki upon seeing him return in a royal carriage.
-After intervention by the Emperor of Austria, an international incident is narrowly averted by the marriage of the lieutenant and the princess, though the marriage is not consummated as Niki will only chastely kiss his bride -- and his father-in-law.
+After intervention by the Emperor of Austria, an international incident is narrowly averted by the marriage of the lieutenant and the princess, though the marriage is not consummated, as Niki will only chastely kiss his bride—and his father-in-law.

 Homesick and lovesick, Niki wanders the streets, and encounters Franzi, who has continued to perform with her orchestra in Flausenthurm since the wedding, unable to move on.
 The two resume their romance.

 Anna finds out and confronts Franzi.
 During the confrontation, Franzi realizes that the princess is in fact deeply in love with the lieutenant.
 She decides to save the marriage by giving the dowdy princess a makeover, and they sing the duet "Jazz up your lingerie!" before Franzi departs for good.
 The results are a complete success as the lieutenant returns home, follows his satin-clad, cigarette-puffing wife into the bedroom and closes the door – opening it briefly to give the audience a last song and suggestive wink.